 - ½ cup vanilla protein powder Optional

-- 1-2 tbsp cocoa powder adjust depending on chocolate flavor you want
+- 1-2 tablespoon cocoa powder adjust depending on chocolate flavor you want

 - ½ cup almond butter can sub for any nut butter